slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.

 # Supporting Images in PaneViewLists
 To support images in split view, we will need to change the rules to allow for images in `PaneViewLists`.
 This means that callers of the new `PaneViewList` APIs will need to check to ensure they can operate on a file by getting its file type from the language manager or by checking its extension.

 `PaneViewLists` will basically just be a list of files that may or may not have a `Document` object owned by the `DocumentManager`.
-The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.
+The deprecated API, `DocumentManager.getWorkingSet()`, will use the `PaneViewList` APIs to filter out any files that do not have an associated `Document` object.

 # Implementing PaneViewListView Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
-This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.
+This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` will be maintain the paneId from the `EventData` it was passed during creation so the menu can operate on the correct pane's `ViewPaneList`.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
 The Default extension, `CloseOthers`, will be retooled to work on the PaneViewList for the editor pane associated with the `PaneViewListView` that manages it and ask that `EditorManager` instance for the PaneViewList.